mm539/CPP_Nanodegree_Capstone_Z/README.md

   * Mac: same deal as make - [install Xcode command line tools](https://developer.apple.com/xcode/features/)
   * Windows: recommend using [MinGW](http://www.mingw.org/)

-I was only able to run this project on Windows Subsystem for Linux (WSL) and the Udacity-provided environment.
-I was never able to run this project on Windows because I couldn't figure out how to make a CMakeLists.txt file that could successfully run on Windows.
+I was only able to build this project on Windows Subsystem for Linux (WSL).

+I was never able to run this project on Windows because of problems with dependencies and making a proper CMakeLists.txt file.

 I never tried to run this project on Mac.

 ## Basic Build Instructions